jeffkitson-music/jdice2/README.md

 # returns a string of words. n is the number of words you want
+# Note: This is NOT bip39-compliant.
+It's just random words
 phrase = jdice2.getwords(n=12)
 print(phrase)
 # educate noodle history team arctic resource worth random box endless engage unveil